 - Healthcare Reform and Cost Containment

-The cost of readmissions is a particularly troublesome trend: In 2011, hospitals spent $41.3 billion to treat patients readmitted within 30 days of discharge.
+The cost of readmissions is a particularly troublesome trend: In 2017, hospitals paid $528 million in Medicare readmissions penalties for patients readmitted within 30 days of discharge.
 Telehealth can help by providing a means for frequent and low-cost follow-up care to patients post-admission.

 A few supporting statistics on economic benefits from telehealth from a Commonwealth Fund study include: